 Disclosure: Lagostina provided me with a pastaiola set and 12″ copper martellata skillet in exchange for recipe development, along with another pasta pot and skillet to give away to two of my readers.
 All opinions are always my own.

-I’m really getting spoiled with my Lagostina pots and pans because they are really so enjoyable to cook with!
 Do you know the feeling when use something that is just so well made and the quality is so much better than what you’re used to?
 It’s sort of how I felt when we rented an Alfa Romeo in Italy one year.
 I’d never sat in a driver’s seat that actually felt like it was custom made for me.
 And driving that beauty–wow!
 Yes, it also happens to be Italian-made, but what can I say?
-Made in Italy rather speaks for itself, no?
+Made in Italy rather speaks for itself, don’t you agree?

 Egg Pasta with Avocado and Cherry Tomatoes